Nikey646/VndbSharp/README.md

 # VndbSharp
 A C# [Vndb](https://vndb.org/) API Library. #OriginalNamingScheme

-VndbSharp is a C# library for the Visual Novel Database API
+VndbSharp is a C# library for the Visual Novel Database TCP API
   - Supports TLS (Secure Connections)
   - Support for most filters and flags at this time
   - Easily Extensible

+# Future of Project
+Due to lack of interest in Visual Novels at this point in time, I have no active or maintained projects using this library.
+This unfortunately means that unless a bug is reported, there will be no future development on the library.

+With the release of the HTTPS Api, when the TCP Api is shutdown and I become aware I will publicly archive this project.
+Until then, as per https://github.com/Nikey646/VndbSharp/issues/83#issuecomment-1296278655, I am happy to assist in the development of a replacement API via discussion or accepting PRs.

 ## Usage
 Check out the [VndbConsole projects](VndbConsoleCore/Program.cs) for basic usage guidance.
 The one `Program.cs` file is used for both the .Net Framework and .Net Core projects, but works in both.
 This shows that the library can be used from either the .Net Framework (4.6+) or .Net Core (.Net Standard 1.3+)